multiversx/mx-pre-staking-sc/README.md

 - Weighted sum: each (Annual reward rate * Number of days staking period) added together for all periods of staking.
 - Weighted average: Weighted sum / Staking period

+# Certification

+The staking contract has been thouroughly tested and reviewed by .... and .... .

+Full audit report:
+- [insert link]
+- [insert link]

+# Deployed Contract

+The current version of the contract has been deployed on the Ethereum mainnet and can be found under this address: [insert link].
+As a consequence all staking actions and withdrawals will be publicly observable and fully verifiable.
+If the contract address displayed during staking or withdrawals should ever deviate from this address it is a sign of the website being either fake or compromised.
+In that case DO NOT INTERACT WITH THE WEBSITE.

+# Bug Reporting

+Please contact us at bugbounty@elrond.com if you find something you believe we should know about.